ekthomas25/i-p-roboger/README.md

 * _jQuery 3.6.0._

 ## Description
--This web application is a form that requires a number to be inputted.
+_This web application is a form that requires a number to be inputted.
 It takes the number that was inputted and spits out a range that begins at 0 and ends at the number that was submitted.
 When a number in the range contains a 1, it is replaced with "Beep!".
 When a number in the range contains a 2, it is replaced with "Boop!", this will override any numbers that also contain the number 1, (ie 12 will be "Boop!", not "Beep!").
-When a number in the range contains a 3, it is replaced with "Won't you be my neighbor?", this will override any numbers that also contain either 1 or 2.
+When a number in the range contains a 3, it is replaced with "Won't you be my neighbor?", this will override any numbers that also contain either 1 or 2._

 ## Setup/Installation Requirements